It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 Word count is discrete- it can only take whole numbers like 3 or 20, and it is our only feature.
 Because of this, we can only make very limited predicted rating values, while the observed rating can take on many other values.
 Because of this, the raw plot would show a more banded result with many points overlapping, so we use a technique called jittering to move the points around a little bit so we can see them all.
 The points are still roughly in the same place, but they are moved around a little bit so we can see them all.↩︎

 Historically, people cite Cohen (2009) for effect size guidelines for simple models, but such guidelines are notoriously problematic.
 Rely on your own knowledge of the data, provide reasons for your conclusions, and let others draw their own.
-If you cannot tell what would constitute a notable change in your outcome of interest, you don’t know it well enough to interpret any model regarding it.↩︎
+If you cannot tell what would constitute a notable change in your outcome of interest, you probably don’t know the target well enough to interpret the model regarding it, and need to do some more research.↩︎

 Most statistical tables of this sort will use a t (student t distribution), Z (normal distribution), or F (F distribution) statistic.
-It doesn’t really matter for your purposes which is used by default, they provide the p-value of interest to claim statistical significance.↩︎
+It doesn’t really matter for your purposes which is used by default, but the distribution is used to provide the p-value of interest and claim statistical significance (or not).↩︎

 The interpretation regarding the CI is even more nuanced than this, but we’ll leave that for another time.
 For now, we’ll just say that the CI is a range of values that are good guesses for the true value.
 Your authors have used frequentist and Bayesian statistics for many years, and we are fine with both of them, because they both work well enough in the real world.
 Despite where this ranged estimate comes from, the vast majority use CIs in the same way, and they are a useful tool for understanding the uncertainty in our estimates.↩︎

-Any time we’re talking about MSE, we’re also talking about RMSE as it’s just the square root of MSE, so which you choose is mostly arbitrary.↩︎
+Any time we’re talking about MSE for performance, we’re also talking about RMSE, as it’s just the square root of MSE, so which you choose is mostly arbitrary.
+Taking the square root makes the metric more interpretable, as it’s in the same units as the target, but it’s not necessary to claim one model performs better than another.↩︎

-The actual divisor for linear regression output depends on the complexity of the model, and in this case the sum of the squared errors is divided by N-2 (due to estimating the intercept and coefficient) instead of N. This is a technical detail that would only matter for data too small to make much of in the first place, and not important for our purposes here.↩︎
+The actual divisor for linear regression output depends on the complexity of the model, and in this case the sum of the squared errors is divided by N-2 (due to estimating the intercept and coefficient) instead of N. This is a technical detail that would only matter for data too small to generalize beyond anyway, and not important for our purposes here.↩︎

 In the first depiction without \(\alpha\), there is an additional column at the beginning of the matrix that is all ones, which is a way to incorporate the intercept into the model.
-However, most models that use a matrix as input will not have the intercept column, as it’s either not part of the model estimation, or is added behind the scenes, or is estimated separately.↩︎
+However, most models that use a matrix as input will not have the intercept column, as it’s either not part of the model estimation, is automatically added behind the scenes, and may be estimated separately.↩︎

-It never ceases to amaze us how many papers show matrix/vector operations without clearly specifying the dimensions of what’s involved and/or what those dimensions specifically represent in terms of actual data, even though it’s key to understanding what’s being depicted.
-Even better would be simple code demonstration, but that’s rare.↩︎
+It never ceases to amaze us how many papers show matrix/vector operations without clearly specifying the dimensions of what’s involved and/or what those dimensions specifically represent in terms of actual data, even though it’s key to understanding what’s being depicted.↩︎

-In deep learning, models arrays are referred to as the more abstract representation of tensors, but for practical purposes the distinction doesn’t really matter for modeling, as the tensors are always represented as some n-dimensional array.↩︎
+In deep learning, model arrays are referred to as the more abstract representation of tensors, but for practical purposes the distinction doesn’t really matter for modeling, as the tensors are always some n-dimensional array.↩︎

 A lot of statisticians and causal modeling folks get very hung up on the terminology here, but we’ll leave that to them as we’d like to get on with things.
-For our purposes, we’ll just say that we’re interested in the effect of a feature after we’ve accounted for the other features in the model.↩︎
+For our purposes, we’ll just say that we’re interested in the relationship of a feature with the target after we’ve accounted for the other features in the model.↩︎

 There are actually different types of ANOVA in this context, and different ways to calculate the variance values.
 One may notice the Python ANOVA result is different, even though the season coefficients and initial model is identical.
 R defaults with what is called Type II sums of squares, while the Python default uses Type I sums of squares.
 We won’t bore you with the details of their differences, and the astute modeler will not come to different conclusions because of this sort of thing, and you now have enough detail to look it up.↩︎